 At the Ristorante la Gazzella you can taste the typical flavors of this land, just as I like it.
 I recommend this place with my eyes closed for two reasons: the dishes are exquisite and the quality/price ratio is truly exceptional.

-We ate for two appetizers (mixed crostini and fried dumplings with raw ham), two first courses (gramigna with sausage sauce and egg tagliatelle with raw ham), two desserts (tiramisu and mascarpone) and water for a total of 45 euros!
+We ate for two appetizers (mixed crostini and fried dumplings with raw ham), two first courses (gramigna with sausage sauce and egg tagliatelle with raw ham), two desserts (tiramisu) and water for a total of 45 euros!

 Emilia Romagna, Italy